import matplotlib.pyplot as plt

 ----------

-log_scale : float
+log_scale : array-like

 Log scale factor.